Hands on. Minds on.

 Our dining is among the best in the country!
 From vegan fare to lobster, you have a variety of options in our award-winning dining facilities.
 Learn more

 Our hands-on, minds-on approach is not limited to academics and research.
-From varsity and Olympic sports to competitive club teams and intramural team leagues, from an awarding-winning student fitness complex to kayaking on the New River, Hokies do.
+From varsity and Olympic sports to competitive club teams and intramural team leagues, from an awarding-winning student fitness complex to kayaking on the New River, Hokies rally around teamwork and competition.

 Virginia Tech is a member of the NCAA and Atlantic Coast Conference and has a long history of All-American athletes.

 Virginia Tech’s varsity athletes compete in the Atlantic Coast Conference, offering fanatical Hokie fans opportunities to watch some of the most competitive match-ups in the nation.
 Men’s varsity sports include football, basketball, baseball, cross-country, track & field, wrestling, tennis, golf, soccer, and swimming.
 Women’s varsity sports include volleyball, basketball, softball, lacrosse, cross-country, track & field, tennis, golf, soccer, and swimming.